jpdh9881/telegram-translator/README.md

 1) Telegram configuration
     - [Get a Telegram API key](https://core.telegram.org/api/obtaining_api_id)
-    - Create a Telegram group (e.g. "translator").
+    - Create a Telegram group.
+The name of the group must be in the format "name_$$" where $$ is a language code supported by LibreTranslate.
+      - You can create multiple groups (i.e. a translate_ru group, a translate_uk group)
     - [Create a bot](https://core.telegram.org/bots/api) (e.g. "translator_115522_bot").
+You only need one bot.
-Configure bot: Allow groups.
+    - Configure the bot to allow groups.
-    - Add bot to group.
+    - Add bot to your translator groups.
 Make bot an administrator.

 2) Configure Gram.js
     - This app requires a Gram.js StringSession (so you don't need to login to Telegram with the Gram.js API every time).